tcrowe/http-transfer-daemon/readme.md

   --host 127.0.0.1
 ```

 *⚠️ These options have no security.
-See options below for security options.*
+Read below for security options.*

 ## Upload a file